vapor-community/valkey/README.md

 ## Usage

-To use this package, add it as a dependency.
+To use this package, add it as a dependency to your Package.swift.
 Then create a Valkey client and assign it to `Application.valkey`:

 ```swift
 import Valkey